 Our $1-million Bell Let's Talk Community Fund launched in 2011 with a focus on improving access to care in local communities.
-More than 100 grants to organizations supporting mental health in Canada were awarded in 2011 and in 2012.
-Grant recipients for 2013 will be announced this fall.
+More than 150 grants to organizations supporting mental health in Canada were awarded from 2011-2013.
+Grant recipients for each of these years can be found here.

 All Bell senior leaders and managers are taking part in new training and information programs.
 Bell is participating in corporate roundtables and other initiatives to support the creation of an overall culture of mental health support across the Canadian business landscape.

 A free copy of the standards can be downloaded from the CSA Group at www.csa.ca/z1003.